CDCgov/NEDSS-DataIngestion-CLI/dataingestion-cli-usage-documentation.md

 3. Download the zip package depending on the operating system of your computer.
 For example, if you're using **Windows Operating System**, then click on ``NEDSS-DataIngestion-CLI-windows.exe.zip``.
 4. The download will start automatically.
 Once the download is finished, unzip it to the location you want.

 #### Notes: If you're using MacOS, for the first time, you need to control + click on the application to allowlist it.
-The apoplication will open in a different terminal window and exit automatically.
+The application will open in a different terminal window and exit automatically.
 After this, you can use the cli normally from next time.

 ## Getting Started <a name="getting-started"></a>